James DOBBIE

 In preparing this story, we would like to acknowledge the following:

-• James Tait, genealogy researcher in New Zealand who tracked connections from New Zealand to Australia.
+- James Tait, genealogy researcher in New Zealand who tracked connections from New Zealand to Australia.

-• Untraceable Missing Medals authors who are also searching for James’ family. https://www.facebook.com/untraceablemissingmedals/posts/575880576689291
+- Untraceable Missing Medals authors who are also searching for James’ family. https://www.facebook.com/untraceablemissingmedals/posts/575880576689291

-• Relative Christine Haugen in Vermont USA who sent us to New Zealand.
+- Relative Christine Haugen in Vermont USA who sent us to New Zealand.

-• Relative Dayleen Easton in Australia who was eventually able to name the New Zealand family.
+- Relative Dayleen Easton in Australia who was eventually able to name the New Zealand family.

 Can you help identify James?

 It has been a long and varied search for James Dobbie’s ancestors in Scotland, Northern Ireland, and New Zealand - with a trail diverting to North America.
-We believe James has a very good chance of being one of those buried by the Germans in the mass grave at Fromelles, and therefore likely to be one of the 82 (current at November 2022) still to be identified in the Pheasant Wood Cemetery.
-Twenty-five soldiers from James’ Battalion have already been positively identified.
+We believe James has a very good chance of being one of those buried by the Germans in the mass grave at Fromelles, and therefore likely to be one of the 70 (current at 2024) still to be identified in the Pheasant Wood Cemetery.
+Twenty-six soldiers from James’ Battalion have already been positively identified.
 Could James be lying with his comrades but not yet identified?
 In seeking DNA donors, we are particularly searching for James’ maternal grandparents’ lines.
 They were born in Northern Ireland, but migrated to Glasgow.
 We seek connections to his mother Catherine CARROLL/CARLIN, grandmother Sarah HARRIGAN and great grandmother Catherine HEGGARTY.
 For family tree details, see DNA box at the end of this story.

 From Scotland to a life on the sea